AdaCore/learn/courses/intro-to-spark/book/03_Proof_Of_Program_Integrity.rst

     end Show_Failed_Proof_Attempt;

-This postcondition states that, if the parameter ``X`` is smaller than a certain value ``C``, then its value will be increased by the procedure, whereas if it is bigger, its value will be saturated to ``C``.
-Indeed, using 100 for value of ``C``, the code of ``Increases`` will bump the value ``X`` by 10 for ``X`` less than 90, it will bump its value by 1 for ``X`` between 90 and 99 and it will set it to 100 for ``X`` greater or equal to 100.
-It does respect the postcondition, so why is the postcondition not provable?
+This postcondition is a conditional.
+It says that if the parameter (``X``) is less than a certain value (``C``), its value will be increased by the procedure while if it's greater, its value will be set to ``C`` (saturated).
+When ``C`` has the value 100, the code of ``Increases`` adds 10 to the value of ``X`` if it was initially less than 90, increments ``X`` by 1 if it was between 90 and 99, and sets ``X`` to 100 if it was greater or equal to 100.
+This behavior does satisfy the postcondition, so why is the postcondition not provable?

-The values in the counterexample returned by GNATprove in its message give a
-clue: :ada:`C = 0 and X = 10 and X'Old = 0`.
-Indeed, if ``C`` is not equal to 100,
-out reasoning above breaks!
-And the values 0 for ``C`` and ``X`` on entry indeed result in ``X`` being 10 on exit, which violates the postcondition!
+The values in the counterexample returned by GNATprove in its message gives us a clue: :ada:`C = 0 and X = 10 and X'Old = 0`.
+Indeed, if ``C`` is not equal to 100, our reasoning above is incorrect: the values of 0 for ``C`` and ``X`` on entry indeed result in ``X`` being 10 on exit, which violates the postcondition!

-Maybe we did not expect the value of ``C`` to change, or at least not to go below 90.
-In this case, we should simply state so by either declaring ``C`` to be constant or by adding a precondition to the ``Increase`` subprogram.
-In both cases, GNATprove is able to prove the postcondition.
+We probably didn't expect the value of ``C`` to change, or at least not to go below 90.
+But, in that case, we should have stated so by either declaring ``C`` to be constant or by adding a precondition to the ``Increase`` subprogram.
+If we do either of those, GNATprove is able to prove the postcondition.

 Debugging Prover Limitations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, there are cases where GNATprove provides a perfectly valid
-verification condition for a property, but it is not proved by the
+verification condition for a property, but it's neverthless not proved by
-automatic prover in latter stages of the tool execution.
-This is quite a
+the automatic prover that runs in the later stages of the tool's
-common occurrence.
-Indeed, GNATprove produces its verification conditions
+execution.
+This is quite common.
+Indeed, GNATprove produces its
-in first order logic, which is not decidable, especially in combination
+verification conditions in first-order logic, which is not decidable,
-with arithmetic.
-Sometimes, the automatic prover just needs more time.
-But
+especially in combination with the rules of arithmetic.
+Sometimes, the
+automatic prover just needs more time.
+Other times, the prover will
-also sometimes, the prover will abandon the search almost immediately or
-loop forever without reaching a conclusive answer.
+abandon the search almost immediately or loop forever without reaching a
+conclusive answer (either a proof or a counterexample).

-For example, the postcondition of our ``GCD`` function --- which
+For example, the postcondition of our ``GCD`` function below --- which
-calculates the value of the ``GCD`` of two positive numbers using
+calculates the value of the ``GCD`` of two positive numbers using Euclide's
-Euclide's algorithm --- cannot be verified with GNATprove's default
+algorithm --- can't be verified with GNATprove's default settings.
-settings.

 .. code:: ada